TritonDataCenter/rfd/rfd/0071/README.md

 signed by the same secret key as the ciphertext is signed by and the HMAC will not have a salt added.
 *If a AEAD cipher is being used this header is not stored and the m-encrypt-aead-tag-length header is used instead.*

-The HMACs below must be supported and are identified with the following strings:
+The HMACs below must be supported and are identified with the following strings.
+The identifiers should be able to be read in a case-insensitive manner, but the implementor must make every effort to write the strings with the case as presented below:

 | Identifier | Algorithm |
 |------------|-----------|